MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 Many organizations maintain multiple environments, for example, test, staging, and production.
 In some cases, multiple production environments are maintained for multi-tenanted solutions or geographically distributed applications.
 Ensuring consistency across these environments can be difficult; using infrastructure as code solutions can help.

 **Manage non-production environments.** A common pain point for organizations is when nonproduction environments are dissimilar to production environments.
-Often, when building production and nonproduction environments by hand, the configuration of each won't match.
+Often, when you build production and nonproduction environments by hand, the configuration of each won't match.
 This mismatch slows down the testing of changes and reduces confidence that changes won't harm a production system.
-When following an IaC approach, this problem is minimized. when you use IaC automation, the same infrastructure configuration files can be used for all environments, producing almost identical environments.
-When needed, differentiation can be achieved using input parameters for each environment.
+When following an IaC approach, this problem is minimized.
+When you use IaC automation, the same infrastructure configuration files can be used for all environments, producing almost identical environments.
+When needed, differentiation can be achieved by using input parameters for each environment.

 **Dynamically provision environments.** Once you have your IaC configurations defined, you can use them to provision new environments more efficiently.
 This agility can be enormously helpful when you're testing your solution.
 For example, you could quickly provision a duplicate of your production environment that can then be used for security penetration tests, load testing or help a developer track down a bug.